oceanhackweek/oceanhackweek.github.io/_InstructionSiteUpdates.md

 While most pages follow the same structure in the repo, as they do on the website, there are a few additional files to be aware of:

 - `conf.pd` - This is the Sphinx configuration file.
-- `environment.yml` - The conda environment needed to build the website.
+- `pixi.toml` - The conda environment needed to build the website.
 - `requirements.txt` - A pip installable environment to build the website.
 This is mainly used by Netlify to create previews of Pull Requests.
 It is generated with `pip list --format=freeze > requirements.txt`
 - `posts.md` - A stub page that is replaced when blog posts are generated.
 - `_build/` - Automatically generated output from Sphinx.